 14. Assignment and subletting

 Both parties agree that if there will be subletting, that it’s subject to the landlord’s approval.
-There’s nothing to fill out here.
+There’s nothing to fill out here, but it does defer parties to the General Information for additional rules regarding subletting.

 15. Additional terms

-You’re allowed to add things to the agreement that aren’t already in the standard lease form.
+Here, landlords can add additional specifications to the agreement that aren’t contained in the standard lease form.
 Parties will attach them as a separate document.
-Here, you’ll just check a box to indicate if there are extra terms or not.
+In this section though, landl

 16. Changes to this agreement